 3. High Burnout

-Burnout will soon lead to you hating your job and the very company you are working with.
+Burnout will soon lead to you hating your job and the very company you are in employment.
 We have seen countless managers leaving their job due to burnout.
-A bad role makes you not only hate your company but also the role.
-Very often we have seen people not willing to go back to any management role.
+A lousy role makes you hate not only your company but also the position.

-Burnout is a vicious cycle and it takes a toll on both your physical and mental health.
+Burnout is a vicious cycle, and it takes a toll on both your physical and mental health.

-4. Dependent Employees
+4. Dependent Staff

 5. Narrow Vision And Scope

 And of course, another pungent effect of micromanagement is that your vision becomes the team's or company's vision.
-Your employees lose their creativity and ultimately lose the ability to bring anything new to the table.
+Your workers lose their creativity and ultimately lose the ability to bring anything new to the table.

 1. Greater Control

-2. Get New Employees Up To Speed
+2. Get New Hires Up To Speed

 3. Delegation Of Work is Easier

-4. Highly Engaged With the Team
+4. High Engagement With the Team

 They take upon their shoulders the task of delivering outstanding results and usually do not fail very often.